jardiacaj/finem_imperii/docs/4-server_setup.md

 - Ensure you have Python 3 and pip installed.
 Finem imperii has been tested with versions 3.4 to 3.6.
 The required packages are commonly named `python3` and `python3-pip`.
+- Make sure, you have mysql installed on your system
 - Go to the directory where you downloaded the Finem Imperii code.
 - Run `sudo pip3 install -r requirements.txt` to install the required python dependencies.